ieee-vgtc/ieeevis.org/content/info/call-participation/accessible-pdf.md

     6. Change the reading order for the author details list.
 The list should be read right after the authors after the title to drag and drop the list (`L`) right after the last author `<Reference>`.
     7. Move footnotes to the end of the first paragraph where they are mentioned.
     8. If you notice that some tags are containing multiple things or should be grouped, you can break them up or combine by dragging nested tags in the `Accessibility Tags` side panel.
-2. **Add figure descriptions (alternative text) to all figures.** From `Prepare for Accessibility`, select `Set alternate text`.
+2. **Add figure descriptions (alternative text) to all figures and equations.** From `Prepare for Accessibility`, select `Set alternate text`.
 The dialog will walk you through each image and ask you to provide alternative text.
 Also add alt texts for equations.
 You can check the alternative texts in the `Accessibility tags` side panel by right clicking on a `<Figure>` in `Properties...`.
-3. **Mark table headers.**
+3. **Tag tables.**
     1. Right-click the `<Table>` in the `Accessibility tags` side panel and select `Table Editor`.
     2. Within the editor, each table cell should be labeled as a header (TH) or data (TD).
 If a cell is mislabeled, right-click the cell and select `Table Cell Properties`, and set either `Header Cell` or `Data Cell` as appropriate, and indicate whether it is a header for the row, column, or both on the `Scope` dropdown menu.
 You can shift-click to select multiple cells at once.
 6. **Save tagged PDF**.
 Use the accessibility check tool to verify that your PDF is accessible.